A geometric comparison of entanglement and quantum nonlocality in discrete systems: The state space geometry of entanglement and CGLMP--Bell inequality violation for bipartite qutrits

 Next, consider the two-parameter families of states of the form with arbitrary $k,l,m,n\in\{0,..,2\}$.
 Any such state is local-unitarily equivalent to the state $\rho=\frac{1-\alpha-\beta}{9} \mathbbm{1}_9 + \alpha P_{0,0} + \beta P_{0,1}$.
 For this set of states the PPT boundary reads which was derived by setting the eigenvalues of the partially transposed matrix $\rho^{T_B}$ to zero.
 There are also bound entangled states in this set.
 They can be found through optimal entanglement witnesses yielding the boundaries \cite{BFreiburg} The boundary of the CGLMP--Bell violation was obtained by computing $\max I_3(\rho)$ for $200$ equally spaced points on the boundaries of positivity ($\alpha = \frac{\beta-1}{8}$, $\beta = \frac{\alpha-1}{8}$ and $\beta = 1-\alpha$).
 Again, (\ref{addnoise}) was exploited to determine the values of $\alpha$ and $\beta$ corresponding to states on the boundary, i.e. $\max_{\mathcal{B}_{I_d}}Tr \left( \mathcal{B}_{I_d}\rho \right)=2$.
 The result is graphically illustrated in Fig.~\ref{NL1}.
 The illustration suggests that the boundary of CGLMP--Bell inequality violation describes a circle for $\alpha,\beta>0$ and a line if one of the parameters is negative, i.e. $\alpha<0$ or $\beta<0$.
 Note that this abrupt change in the shape only appears for the boundary of CGLMP--Bell inequality violation but not for the boundary of separability.

 Conjectures on the exact specifications of these boundaries are contained in the considerations of the three-parameter families of states as the special case $\gamma=0$.
-As discussed in \cite{BHNsimplexqutrits}, depending on whether the index pairs $\{(k,l),(m,n),(p,q)\}$ form a line or not (in the sense of the discrete classical phase space, Fig. 2), this three-parameter family of states is either local-unitarily equivalent to the state or
+Theorem $3$ of \cite{BHNsimplexqutrits} implies that, depending on whether the index pairs $\{(k,l),(m,n),(p,q)\}$ form a line or not (in the sense of the discrete classical phase space, Fig. 2), this three-parameter family of states is either local-unitarily equivalent to the state or

 The class of line states are graphically illustrated in Fig.~\ref{lineNL}, and a particular slice of the off-line states is visualized in Fig.~\ref{P00P01P10}~(b).